MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 * Latitude and longitude: For example, "47.644125;-122.122411"
 * Latitude, longitude, and altitude: For example, "47.644125;-122.122411;161.432"

+> [!NOTE]
-_Note: If period separators don't work for you, use commas instead._
+> If period separators don't work for you, use commas instead.

 |Attribute|Description|
 | -------- | -------- |